Why would I need to re-issue my SSL Certificate?

 – You want to setup the website again on the same or different web server and you have lost the private key

 The private key is associated with the CSR using which the certificate was generated.
 So the certificate and private key are linked.
 You cannot generate a new private key and use the certificate with the new key since the certificate will not work with any other key.
-Your only option then is to use the new CSR you generated with the new private key to re-issue the certificate from your Order Details page.
+Your only option then is to use a new CSR to re-issue the certificate from your Order Details page.
+Then use the Private key generated with the new CSR to setup the certificate.

 – You believe the certificate security has been compromised